 Q: How long does the implementation take?

 A: The Phase 1-3 implementation timeframe is dependent on your site’s complexity, the original accessibility health of the site, and the size of the site.
-The average has been about 120 days to complete the remediation of legacy content.

 Q: Is there reporting with the AudioEye Ally Managed Service?